magento/devdocs/guides/v2.1/javascript-dev-guide/widgets/widget_toggle.md

 ### `toggleContainers`

-The selectors for DOM elements we wish to toggle.
+The selectors of DOM elements that will be toggled.

 **Type**: String